cycloptux/GiselleBot-Documentation/docs/source/music.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Check or change the current volume. **Only available in Patreon-enabled servers.**
+Check or change the current volume.

 ....